 If I have a problem, Susan always helps me. or Susan always helps me if I have a problem.

 The zero conditional is used with general statements, actions that are certainly happening and facts.
 We use it with things that are true.
-In both clauses the present tense is used.
+The present tense is used in both clauses.

 If there is a problem, I can always talk to Carol.

 It's possible that . . .
 We use the Conditional I to talk about future situations that are realistic to happen.
 We use the present tense in the if-clause and the will-future in the main clause.

 Colin is an intelligent boy.
 It is April 15th.
 The exam is on April 23rd.
 He has enough time to learn for the exam - he can pass it.